EliAndrewC/l7r/setting/l7r.md

 Ginjiro force-marched his small army and quickly laid siege to Hachinaga Keep.
 Surrounding it on all sides and cutting off any attempts to send for reinforcements to the Kyo capital (though the siege would surely be noticed before long).

 Under a banner of truce, Tsuruchi met with his uncle Ginjiro.
-He appealed his kinship with the Lion, declaring that he and Ginjiro had a common enemy in the treacherous Scorpion members of the Kyo house who had murdered Ginjiro's daughter and Tsuruchi's siblings and parents.
+He appealed to his kinship with the Lion, declaring that he and Ginjiro had a common enemy in the treacherous Scorpion members of the Kyo house who had murdered Ginjiro's daughter and Tsuruchi's siblings and parents.
 Tsuruchi further declared that Daimyo Haruka had broken loyalty with the Shin, first by not permitting the marriage of his parents, and now by failing to prosecute the treacherous members of the Shin cadet line who had assassinated them.

 Tsuruchi swore that he and all loyal members of the Shin lineage were prepared to swear fealty to Zenji Kana as their new daimyo and join the Kana as a new lineage of the Kana House of the Matsu Family, renouncing their Scorpion loyalties and becoming Lion, so long as the Shin were permitted to retain their status as a dynasty lineage with authority over the Hachinaga province.